Spoon Carving Beginners Course

 About the Course

 Please note I only run courses for no more than two students at a time.
 This I believe reduces any negative down time and gives very good value for money.
-For details on course availability please visit our website home page (then scroll to the bottom of the page).

 This is an introductory course in basic techniques needed for spoon carving to give you the confidence and knowledge to build on in your own time.
 No previous experience necessary and all tools and materials will be provided.